Tearsheet

 AI Analysis | Feedback

-Mr. Dely joined Vera Bradley in August 2016.
-Before this, from January 2013 to July 2016, he was Senior Vice President, Chief Legal Officer, General Counsel, and Secretary of Fred's, Inc., a publicly-traded retailer.
-He also served as Vice President and Divisional General Counsel for the Franchise Services Group at The ServiceMaster Company from July 2007 to December 2012, where he gained international and franchise experience.
+Mark Dely joined Vera Bradley, Inc. in August 2016 as Vice President, Chief Legal Officer and Corporate Secretary.
+Prior to this, from January 2013 to July 2016, he served as Senior Vice President, Chief Legal Officer, General Counsel and Secretary of Fred's, Inc., a publicly-traded retailer.
+From July 2007 to December 2012, Mr. Dely was Vice President and Divisional General Counsel of the Franchise Services Group for The ServiceMaster Company.

 AI Analysis | Feedback